Compliance Programs and Regulatory Mapping

 But how do we know what our compliance risks are and if we are complying?

 From experience, limited legal and / or compliance risk assessments are conducted, often only taking place within certain business units and most likely done by persons who have an overly narrow view of what constitutes a risk.
-Multiply that scenario by all the individual parts of an organization, and it can add up to an even bigger problem.
+Multiply that scenario by all the individual parts of an organisation, and it can add up to an even bigger problem.
 To add to this, in too many cases, no one is challenging these assessments.

-Which begs the question: how can leaders be confident that they have smart answers to the tough questions about compliance risks and the management of these risks and more importantly, does an organization have its regulatory, legal and compliance risks under control?
+Which begs the question: how can leaders be confident that they have smart answers to the tough questions about compliance risks and the management of these risks and more importantly, does an organisation have its regulatory, legal and compliance risks under control?

-This catalogue of existing and potential compliance risks specific to the organization can ultimately serve as a framework for understanding and prioritizing risk at every level, and allows those tasked with compliance to identify, manage and where possible eliminate these risks through the deployment or application of required or recommended compliance controls.
+This catalogue of existing and potential compliance risks specific to the organisation can ultimately serve as a framework for understanding and prioritizing risk at every level, and allows those tasked with compliance to identify, manage and where possible eliminate these risks through the deployment or application of required or recommended compliance controls.